thisisrandy/catan-randomizer/README.md

     islands, the pip restriction from _New World Expanded_ is removed

 [^1]:
-    For the curious, the extra chit is used exclusively in the _Cloth for Catan_ scenario, where each cloth island has a chit on both its east and west sides representing separate villages
+    For the curious, the extra number chit is used exclusively in the _Cloth for Catan_ scenario, where each cloth island has a number chit on both its east and west sides representing separate villages

 ## Other Features